-'''

 ByteOrder => 'BigEndian' | 'LittleEndian'

-'''

 Set the byte order for integers larger than a single byte.
 Little endian (Intel, least significant byte first) and big endian (Motorola, most significant byte first) byte order are supported.
-The default byte order is the same as the byte order of the host system.
+The default byte order is the same as the byte order of the host system unless overridden by CBC_DEFAULT_BYTEORDER at compile time.

-'''

 EnumType => 'Integer' | 'String' | 'Both'

-'''